oreilles/polars-st/README.md

 Storing geometry as EWKB and delegating core functionality to GEOS allows `polars-st` to be ready now, and provide additional features such as XYZM coordinates, curved geometry types and per-geometry CRS information.

 I really hope Geopolars get there soon, and that maybe some of the API design explorations made here will have helped make it even more pleasant to use.

+## About Polars

+This project is not affiliated with Polars.
+The design language was made very close to that of Polars because I found it amazingly appealing and liked the challenge of adding geographic meaning to it, and to also hilight the fact that this project is an exclusive extension to Polars.

 ## About GEOS